distributedweaknessfiling/dwflist/README.md

 ## Contesting/disputing a DWF Identifiers

-If you think a DWF Identifier contains an error or isn't valid please file an issue in the dwflist repo: https://github.com/distributedweaknessfiling/dwflist/issues
+If you think a DWF Identifier contains an error or isn't valid please file an issue in the dwflist repo: https://github.com/distributedweaknessfiling/dwflist/issues against the file(s) containing the CVE you wish to contest.

+## Adding details or discussing a DWF Identifiers

+If you think a DWF Identifier could use updated information or simply want to discuss the identifier in question please file an issue in the dwflist repo: https://github.com/distributedweaknessfiling/dwflist/issues against the file(s) containing the CVE you wish to contest.

 ## General discussion of DWF Identifiers and the project